tobek/laminae/notes.md

 - Sort of like the wall place, one place could be an endless crevasse
     + maybe 100 feet across (need to conceptualize it - tennis court?) so daylight is limited (very, it would converge to block out all light unless plane's geometry is differnt, or it slopes outwards? maybe slopes out and never seems to increase in distance), especially if the people above you have many bridged buildings..infinitely tall and deep. maybe there's one area only where the distance varies - like an amphitheater. a city used to be there but now there is only a lone demon - LED, NEP, NED
     + "Karaz_ca_01" pic and michael hutter
-- No "ground" is known, but this realm is laid out as a lattice of gnarled and winding mostly-horizontal projections of rock.
-Crags and massive plateaus give way to tendrils of stone sometimes no thicker than 10 feet wide that protrude wildly sidways into the air without any support underneath it.
-And entire pathways do occasionally snap, falling upwards as often as downwards. maybe CNC or XEX
-    - The capital, known as The Anvil, rests on an unusually solid mass of rock that, viewed in profile, resembles an anvil.
-On the tip of the long, slender horn rests the palace of TODO/ruler.
 - Underwater
 - https://en.wikipedia.org/wiki/Glossary_of_landforms
 - On water